rnfor-pro/DevOps/monitoring-logging/README.md

 We’ll access the application through the `node public IP on port 30007` (ensure you enable port 30007 on the Node Cluster Security Group).

-For this setup, we’ll simply terraform destroy first in our Infrastructure directory and then in our kube-EKS directory.
+To destroy this setup, we’ll simply run terraform destroy first in our Infrastructure directory and then in our kube-EKS directory.